Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

-Finally, we point out that our work is also significantly more complicated than the detection and matching algorithm for correlated \ER graphs \cite{MWXY21+, MWXY23} in a technical level.
-Indeed, a key simplification in \cite{MWXY21+, MWXY23} arises from the ability to leverage the (marginal) independence of edges within each graph, allowing straightforward cancellations in many cases.
+Finally, we point out that our work is significantly more complicated than the detection and matching algorithms for correlated \ER graphs \cite{MWXY21+, MWXY23} and their extension to correlated SBMs \cite{CR24} (which are based on counting a specific family of unlabeled trees) at a technical level.
+Indeed, a key simplification in \cite{MWXY21+, MWXY23} comes from the fact that the edges within each graph are (marginally) independent, which allows for straightforward cancellations in many parts of their analysis.
 In contrast, our setting involves edges that are correlated through latent community labels.
 Thus, we need to carefully analyze the correlation from the latent matching and the latent community labels simultaneously.
-In addition, our choice of decorated trees is considerably more involved than their choice of trees and our decorated trees have size $\omega(\log n)$, which introduces a significantly larger number of possible overlapping structures between different decorated trees.
-Handling these overlapping structures poses a major technical challenge, as some highly delicate treatment is required to control their enumeration and correlation.
-We provide a brief overview on how we control such overlapping structures in Section~\ref{subsec:discussions}.
+The authors of~\cite{CR24} made initial progress on this challenge; however, their analysis focus on the logarithmic degree regime, where the strong community signal enables a de-correlation technique on tree counts.
+In our constant-degree regime, the community signal is inherently weaker, necessitating a far more delicate approach.
+In addition, as we hope to break the tree-counting threshold, our key innovation is to construct a family of unlabeled graphs that grow faster than unlabeled trees and allow us to leverage the community structure more effectively.
+Our choice of decorated trees is substantially more intricate than their choice of trees, and our decorated trees have size $\omega(\log n)$, which introduces a significantly larger number of potential overlapping structures between different decorated trees.
+Handling these overlapping structures poses a major technical challenge, as it requires highly delicate treatment to control their enumeration and correlation.
+We provide a brief overview of how we control such overlapping structures in Section~\ref{subsec:discussions}.